bbauska/Coursera-Bootstrap/readme.md

 This is just to show you how git can commit entire folder hierarchy into its repository.

-With test.html now there, I\'m just going to copy everything from my index.html into my test.html, and save the changes.
+With test.html now there, I&apos;m just going to copy everything from my index.html into my test.html, and save the changes.

-Going back to the command line, let\'s now check out the status of our git repository and this folder.
+Going back to the command line, let&apos;s now check out the status of our git repository and this folder.

 Type in <b>\> git status</b>, shows that the index status html file that we